RakhithJK/dbeaver-dbeaver-wiki/SQL-Terminal.md

 SQL Terminal is an SQL Editor result tab where you can find the results for all executed queries in a text format.

 To open SQL Terminal you should press the corresponding button on the left SQL Editor toolbar.
+(Note: toolbar is customizable.
+See [Toolbar Customization](Toolbar-Customization))

 ![](images/sql_terminal/button.png)